IBM/cloud-enterprise-examples/ARTICLE.md

 Third party horizonal technologies such as Splunk, used in organizations for application management, security and compliance are able to leverage IBM Cloud Log Analysis with LogDNA Streaming.

 - [IBM Cloud Event Log Integration](https://ibm.github.io/cloud-enterprise-examples/log-streaming/configure-streaming-for-third-party-tools)

+## Conclusion

+In this article, we provided a quick start on some of the key capabilities of IBM Cloud.
+It is a ready reference for developers to validate and understand cloud capabilities.
+For further or detailed information on each of the areas, please refer to [IBM Cloud documentation](https://cloud.ibm.com/docs).
+Visit [IBM Cloud](https://cloud.ibm.com) to explore further.